 A pilot of the program began serving twenty-nine children in the Marshfield School District in October 2013.
 In the next two years, the program had grown to serve 250-300 students weekly on an annual basis in the Marshfield, Auburndale, Granton and Spencer School Districts.
-This 2016-17 school year the Loyal and Greenwood School Districts have also been added to the program.
-With the addition of these two school districts and our early enrollment numbers we anticipate this being our biggest year yet.
+In the 2016-17 school year, Loyal and Greenwood School Districts were added to the program and 451 children were provided supplemental food packs during the year.
+Pittsville and Stratford Schools were added to the program in the 2017-18.

 TOTAL CURRENT STUDENTS ENROLLED 2018-19 SCHOOL YEAR = 353

 Marshfield School District - 156 students

 Madison Elementary School - 32

 Washington Elementary School - 10

 Auburndale Schools - 1

 Greenwood Schools - 28